 Show station equations, even though a cross section may not be plotted at that point.
-For ramp cross sections equivalent mainline stations must also be shown.
+Show equivalent mainline stations for ramp cross sections.
 The right of way limits must be symbolically shown for each cross section.

 The begin and end stations for project, construction, exceptions, bridge/bridge culvert, and the toe of slope under the bridge must be shown on the right edge of the sheets near the earthwork columns.
 Show the beginning and ending earthwork stations.